The ‘Do Your Job’ Amendment.

 And to make it airtight, I built it around capping the national debt rather than capping the deficit.
 (For more detail on the drafting process, see my background notes below.)

 The final result, I think, does the trick, and represents a golden mean between being too rigid and too flexible.

 It is a bit wordier than I’d like: 260 words, including headers.
 Brevity is the soul of constitutional wit.
-But then, isn’t specificity a small price to pay for actually getting the job done?
+But sometimes you have to be clear, to get the job done.

 This BBA would actually work.